zhezhouzz/underapproximation_type/README.md

 ##### Configuration of Poirot

-All commnads of **Poirot** will take a universial configuration file (`meta-config.json`) in JSON format as its first argument.
+All commands of **Poirot** will take a universal configuration file (`meta-config.json`) in JSON format as its first argument.
 Precisely, the JSON file outputs results in JSON format to some output directory.
 - the `debug_info` field controls the debug information output.
 Precisely, we have the following options:
   + if the `show_preprocess` field is true, **Poirot** will print the preprocess result (line `811` in the paper).
 It will print the given source code, type code, and the code in Monadic Normal Form.